cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 These three papers form a coherent theoretical loop:

 1. **Zooming out** from the classical lattice generates continuum quantum-like physics.
 2. **Zooming in** from a non-unitary quantum walk recovers the same classical lattice while producing Weyl dynamics and robust edge modes.
-3. Adding a minimal geometric resistance on the same lattice generates a mass-like term and a candidate geometric interpretation of \(E = mc^2\).
+3. **Adding a minimal geometric resistance** on the same lattice generates a mass-like term and a candidate geometric interpretation of **E = mc²**.

 Together, they suggest that continuum quantum dynamics, chiral edge modes, and the emergence of mass can arise as fundamental consequences of discrete cyclic geometry.